essarrjay/ShmeppyImagetoJSON/readme.md

 Import the `.json` file into Shmeppy using the `Games >>` sidepanel in the upper left.

 **Note:** This script will only generate a map using 'fill' - not any 'edges'

+#### Alternative:
+For a stand-alone application (with less functionality) see https://github.com/essarrjay/ShmeppyImagetoJSON/tree/master/SingleFileScripts

 -----